GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-People should be able to speak and breathe programs just like they talk now.
+The most important thing is to be able to think what you want, not to say what you want.

-~ Jaron Lanier
+~ Paul Graham (programmer)
 <pre>

 </pre>